varenya/elpsykongroo/content/blog/separation-of-concept-and-syntax/index.md

 /* Usage */

 /*
-	So everytime message is updated you see the reversed string in the below.
+	So every time message is updated you see the reversed string below.
-  Basically its reacting to the changes.
+  Basically, it's reacting to the changes.
 */
 <div id="example">
   <p>Original message: "{{ message }}"</p>